Pamela Blair: A Chorus Line and Broadway fame

 In 1974, Blair was invited by Michael Bennett to participate in the workshops from which A Chorus Line was developed.
 The character of "Valerie Clark" was in large part, based on her own life, although the surgical enhancement came from another dancer.
 "Val was based on Mitzi Hamilton, who actually underwent surgery to enhance her figure, and Pam Blair, whose mixture of angelic appearance and ribald tongue entertained Bennett enormously".
-The angelic looking yet sexy Val has a foul mouth, and introduces the popular Broadway song "Dance: 10; Looks: 3" which tells the story of an unattractive yet talented girl who uses plastic surgery to help her get cast in roles.
-The song is also known by its chorus, "Tits and Ass".
-Val is one of the larger roles, and Blair received much attention.
+The angelic looking yet sexy Val has a foul mouth, and introduces the popular Broadway song "Dance: Ten; Looks: Three" which tells the story of an unattractive yet talented girl who uses plastic surgery to help her get cast in roles.
 Along with the cast, Blair won the 1976 Theatre World Award for Ensemble Performance for the show.

-She next originated the role of "Amber" (later "Angel") in 1978's The Best Little Whorehouse in Texas.
+Blair next originated the role of "Amber" (later "Angel") in 1978's The Best Little Whorehouse in Texas.
 Her turn as an eager to work prostitute earned her a Drama Desk Award nomination.
-She can be heard on the cast recording as the lead in Hard Candy Christmas, although the song "Bus from Amarillo" was taken from her before the show opened.
+She can be heard on the cast recording as the lead in "Hard Candy Christmas", although the song "Bus from Amarillo" was taken from her before the show opened.
 Further roles on Broadway include King of Hearts (in the Geneviève Bujold role), "Clelia" in The Nerd, and "Joanne" in A Few Good Men, directed by her then estranged husband, Don Scardino.

 Television, film, and later career

-Blair has made several appearances on American soap operas such as Loving, Another World, Ryan's Hope, and All My Children, for which she received a Daytime Emmy nomination.
-She has guest starred on such shows as Law & Order, The Cosby Show, The Days and Nights of Molly Dodd, and Sabrina, the Teenage Witch.
-Blair guest starred in a Movie of The Week titled MANEATER for Lifetime.
-She appeared opposite Jodie Foster in the TV film Svengali and in feature films Mighty Aphrodite directed by Woody Allen, 21 Grams with Sean Penn and Benicio del Toro, Before and After with Meryl Streep and Liam Neeson and Annie as the maid Annette ("The silk, no the satin sheets, I think!").
+Blair made several appearances on American soap operas such as Loving, Another World, Ryan's Hope, and All My Children, for which she received a Daytime Emmy nomination.
+She guest starred on such shows as Law & Order, The Cosby Show, The Days and Nights of Molly Dodd, and Sabrina the Teenage Witch.
+Blair guest-starred in a movie-of-the-week titled Maneater for Lifetime.
+She appeared opposite Jodie Foster in the TV film Svengali and in feature films Mighty Aphrodite directed by Woody Allen, 21 Grams with Sean Penn and Benicio del Toro, Before and After with Meryl Streep and Liam Neeson and Annie as the maid Annette.

-Blair lived in Hollywood, California for a time, where she landed the role of Sabrina's mother on Sabrina, the Teenage Witch, although high-profile on-camera success eluded her.
-However, she has continued to amass many regional and national credits, and still appears in sexually appealing roles such as "Heddi La Rue" in How to Succeed in Business Without Really Trying.
-In 2006, she appeared in the lead role of Miss Mona with the Phoenix Theater's production of The Best Little Whorehouse in Texas, directed by Michael Barnard.
-As noted above, Blair was in the original cast of the musical.
+Blair lived in Hollywood, California, for a time, where she landed the role of Sabrina's mother on Sabrina the Teenage Witch, although high-profile on-camera success eluded her.
+However, she continued to amass many regional and national credits, and still appeared in roles such as Heddi La Rue in How to Succeed in Business Without Really Trying.
+In 2006, she appeared in the lead role of Miss Mona with the Phoenix Theater's production of The Best Little Whorehouse in Texas, directed by Michael Barnard; she had been in the musical's original cast when it debuted.